 Here are three things to consider:

 The sales management role has many layers of complexity.
-Sales planning, hiring, coaching, performance management, sales meetings, pricing discussions, major customer visits, customer contract reviews, proposal reviews, presentations, management reporting, to name a few.
+Sales planning, hiring, coaching, performance management, sales meetings, pricing discussions, major customer visits, customer contract reviews, proposal reviews, presentations, and management reporting, to name a few.
 This is even before strategy comes into play.
-They are the overseer of all the team and the larger the team, the more demanding this all becomes.
+They are the overseer of the team, and the larger the team, the more demanding this all becomes.
 The team may have cultural issues pulling down even more on their time.
 Most sales managers have only an idea of what the role entails based on observations in their role through a narrow funnel of exposure and have a belief that most sellers are motivated like they are.

 2. Commit to their development.
-As a new sales manager promoted from within, giving them the right coaching and processes to build their team and results will be vital.
-Assisting them in having the right structure, communication, and approach to working with their team can be the difference between hitting sales goals year on year or the person struggling in a trial and error cycle.
+As a new sales manager is promoted from within, giving them the right coaching and processes to build their team and results will be vital.
+Assisting them in having the right structure, communication, and approach to working with their team can be the difference between hitting sales goals year after year or the person struggling in a trial and error cycle.
 If the sales manager does not want to coach, alarm bells should be ringing for you as the skill set required from one role to the other is significant.
 A quick few days at a course just doesn’t cut it.
 They need situational coaching and guidance to build their skills and priorities.

 3. Take the business forward.
-New leadership in any part of a company is an opportune time to take a business up another level.
+New leadership in any part of a company is an opportune time to take a business up to another level.
 Improve its capability and performance with the new leadership showing the way.
 This opportunity is often lost on internal promotions where the emphasis is often on stability and keeping the sales team stable and servicing customers.

 With new leadership, whether internally or externally hired, is the opportune time to install new cultures, systems, and processes that leverage business improvement.
 Salespeople are more open to change and have an expectation of change with a change of leadership.
 The right approach can bond a team with its new leadership and establish a positive culture that drives the business forward.

-The decision to promote your top seller to sales manager can be a risky business.
+The decision to promote your top seller to a sales manager can be a risky business.
 It all comes down to the preparation and implementation of their transition to have a positive impact on the business and individual.
 If not sufficiently prepared, they can negatively impact those in the team and your business.

-We can assist you in the coaching of your sales manager and implementation of methodologies and tools that will take the business forward.
+We can assist you in coaching your sales manager and the implementation of methodologies and tools that will take the business forward.
 Purposefully designed, the Sales Improvement Services will provide your new sales manager with the focus, disciplines, and processes to positively impact the team and the business and deliver sales growth.